Back to top

 It’s comforting to know that significant memory loss is not a normal part of getting older, and there are several things you can do to stop that from happening.

-It’s a fact of life that sometimes we forget things, no matter our age.
-But as we get older, our brain’s capacity to hold memory gradually shrinks.
-When this occurs, nerve cells in our brain can lose connections with one another and blood flow can slow, resulting in some changes to our cognitive function as we age.
+It’s a fact of life that sometimes we forget things, no matter what our age.
+But as we get older, our brain’s volume gradually shrinks.
+When this occurs, nerve cells in our brain can lose connections with one another and blood flow can slow, resulting in the differences in cognitive function you may be noticing as you age.
 However, it’s comforting to know that significant memory loss is not a normal part of getting older, and there are several things you can do to stop that from happening.

-Here are eight activities to keep your brain sharp:
+Here are 8 activities to keep your brain sharp:

 1. Learn something new

-According to Alzheimer's Association, a higher level of education is associated with better mental functioning in old age.
-The theory is that people with more years of formal learning have built up “cognitive reserve”, which is the brain’s ability to use connections between nerve cells.
+Experts believe that a higher level of education is associated with better mental functioning in old age.
+The theory goes that people with more years of formal learning have built up “cognitive reserve”, which is the brain’s ability to use connections between nerve cells (Alzheimer’s Association).

 While for most of us, the opportunity for higher education may be long gone, it’s never too late to learn something new.
 Challenging your brain with mental exercise is believed to activate processes that help maintain individual brain cells and stimulate communication among them.

-Learn an IT skill such as how to use Instagram or call friends and family using video chat; join a book group, play chess or bridge, learn a new language, write your life story, do crosswords, Sudoku or jigsaw puzzles, take a class, pursue music or art or design a new garden layout.
+Learn an IT skill such as how to use Instagram or call friends and family using video chat ; join a book group, play chess or bridge, write your life story, do crossword, sudoku or jigsaw puzzles, take a class, pursue music or art or design a new garden layout.

 2. Use all your senses

 So how can we use this phenomena to help keep our brain active?
 Try challenging all your senses when you try something new.
 Try to guess the ingredients as you smell and taste a new food.
-And, play some music while you do it – music is based on relationships between one note and the next, so while you may not be aware of it, your brain has to do a lot of computing to make sense of it.
+And put the radio on while you do – music is based on relationships between one note and the next, so while you may not be aware of it, your brain has to do a lot of computing to make sense of it.

 Val Metherell and Sandy Butow have been friends for more than 30 years.